MysteryPancake/Houdini-VBD/README.md

 ## What's VBD?

-Vertex Block Descent is pretty similar to Vellum.
+Vertex Block Descent is quite similar to Vellum.
 It's basically Vellum 2.

-Vellum uses a technique called XPBD (Extended Position Based Dynamics).
-Here's a few differences:
+Vellum uses a technique called [XPBD (Extended Position-Based Dynamics)](https://matthias-research.github.io/pages/publications/XPBD.pdf).
+XPBD uses constraints to simulate soft body behaviour.
+Constraints are solved in parallel workgroups (colors) in OpenCL for better performance.

+For example, cloth is bendy but stiff in terms of edge lengths.
+This behaviour can be simulated with distance constraints.
+Distance constraints try to preserve their rest length based on stiffness.
+When you stretch or squash a distance constraint, it pulls the points towards the middle until they reach their rest length again.
+Since shortening one constraint makes others longer and vice versa, it's an iterative process.
+It propagates over several iterations until everything converges to the target length.

+VBD constraints are similar, but they're defined in terms of energy instead.
+They also run over each point rather than each constraint, meaning less workgroups (colors) overall.
+The Graph Color node allows workgroups for points as well as prims, so it works both for VBD and XPBD.

+Here's a quick comparison between VBD and XPBD:

 |  | VBD | Vellum (XPBD) | Advantage | Disadvantage |
 | --- | --- | --- | --- | --- |